 Call anytime they have a question about wildlife or when they notice activity that they think is wildlife related.
 This includes unusual noises, visible damage to lawn or structures, or telltale signs like droppings or sightings.

-Nuisance Wildlife in the Pittsburg Area:
+Nuisance Wildlife in the NW Pittsburgh Area

 The local rivers and booming steel industry of Pittsburgh, PA, create a unique environment that draws unique pests to the area.
 Rats, mice, and various types of birds congregate in both operational and abandoned factories as well as in residential neighborhoods.
 All three of these pests are known for spreading diseases like food poisoning, salmonellosis, and histoplasmosis.
 Mammalian pests common in the city include raccoons, opossums, skunks, and beavers.
 These pests spread diseases, dig holes in lawns, and disturb both pets and house residents with their presence.